IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 ```
 {:codeblock}

-_Example of starting a replication job, using the command line:_
+_Example of using the command line to start a replication job:_

 ```sh
 curl -X POST \